pavanraotk/gentrack/README.md

 This project has the following components:
 1. Spring boot application
 2. Cloudformation for s3 bucket, RDS and to deploy the spring-boot application on the AWS.
+3. Currently, have only one integration test, MeterIT that adds a meter, adds a meter reading and gets a meter.

 ## Pre requisites: